AkeyLab/mSOMA/README.md

 The `docker build` command can take ~30 minutes to complete to first time, but the installation of the dependencies is cached for subsequent builds.

-The GHA workflow yaml does this steps.
+The GHA workflow yaml does these steps.